 - Can you get this card?
 No, it’s invite-only.

-Nothing says “I’m part of the exclusive” more than the American Express Centurion Card, also known as the Amex Black Card.
+Nothing says “I’m part of the exclusive” more than the Centurion® Card from American Express, also known as the Amex Black Card.

 In order to even qualify for this card, it’s been said that you need to have spent at least $100,000 a year in purchases or more in the previous year.
 There is also no preset spending limit, which means you can buy that private plane you’ve always wanted.